Words from some of our previous participants

 Today I feel a change in my skin, freedom, security and I’m ready to move forward with my own reality and life, knowing that I am the only one who can build it, I always decide from self-love.

 I feel ready to continue helping the world, grateful to be able to deliver and share this with all of you and accompany others on their paths of wellbeing.

 I am very grateful for my guides, friends and teachers, without whom this would not have been possible.
 Thank you for believing in me, guiding me, giving me security, unconditional love, patience and guiding me at all times.

 They are part of my life, of my new history and life.
-Thanks Manuela and Jean-Claude
+Thanks Alma and Jean-Claude.

 The lotus photo describes how I feel now, in bloom, new, full of life, colour and love.